Asymptotic structure. V. The coarse Menger conjecture in bounded path-width: A key lemma

 \section{A key lemma}

 If we contract an edge of a graph, then distances do not change by much, but if we delete an edge or a vertex, they might change considerably.
-In this section, we prove lemmas that allow us to bypass this problem to some extent, in graphs excluding subdivisions of some $H_d$.
-The proofs of these lemmas are the only places in the paper where we use the hypothesis about subdivisions of $H_d$.
+In this section, we prove a lemma that allows us to bypass this problem to some extent, in graphs excluding subdivisions of some $H_\delta^+$.
+The proofs in this section are the only places in the paper where we use the hypothesis about subdivisions of $H_\delta^+$.

 If $X$ is a vertex of a graph $G$, or a subset of the vertex set of $G$, or a subgraph of $G$, and the same for $Y$, then $\dist_G(X,Y)$ denotes the distance in $G$ between $X,Y$, that is, the number of edges in the shortest path of $G$ with one end in $X$ and the other in $Y$.
 (If no path exists we set $\dist_G(X,Y) = \infty$.)